-If you have bought in a new woollen carpet for your home and are wondering the methods used in cleaning wool carpets, then just simply read this article to find out how DirtMaster deals with wool carpets.
+If you own or have recently bought a new wool carpet for your home and where wondering which methods are used in cleaning wool carpets, then just simply read this article to find out how DirtMaster deals with wool carpets.

-Laying carpets has come back in to fashion.
+Wool carpets has come back in to fashion.
 The feel and warmth created by a carpet simply can’t be matched by cheap laminate flooring.
-Carpets made from wool are very desirable because of its soft fabric and warmth they bring.
-Woollen carpets have the advantage of being less toxic and more eco-friendly than synthetic, man-made carpets which are manufactured using various chemicals.
-However, having a clean woollen carpet is just as important as owning one.
-How do you clean a woollen carpet without damaging the pile?
+Carpets made from wool are very desirable because of its soft fell and warmth they bring.
+Wool carpets have the advantage of being much more eco-friendly than synthetic, man-made carpets which are manufactured using various chemicals.
+However, having a clean wool carpet is just as important as owning one.
+How do you clean a wool carpet without damaging the pile?

 How to Clean Wool Carpets